alfonsobries/vue-tailwind-docs/content/dialog.md

 }
 ```

-## Toggle the dialog programatically
+## Toggle the dialog programmatically

-You can open the dialog programatically by using the built-in functions.
+You can open the dialog programmatically by using the built-in functions.

-These functions are `$dialog.alert`, `$dialog.prompt` and `$dialog.confirm`, they all work the same an the only difference is the type of dialog that you will open.
+These functions are `$dialog.alert`, `$dialog.prompt`, and `$dialog.confirm`, they all work the same and the only difference is the type of dialog that you will open.

 ### Method parameters

-For simple dialogs you can pass strings to the method parameters with the `title` as a required first parameter and the optional `text` and `icon` as the rest of the parameters.
+For simple dialogs, you can pass strings to the method parameters with the `title` as a required first parameter and the optional `text` and `icon` as the rest of the parameters.

 #### Example: